Extending LMCache#

 • Storage Plugin Framework – integrate new storage backends (custom cache storage modules) via a standardized interface.

-• External Remote Connector Framework – integrate new remote KV store connectors for external/distributed storage systems.
+• Remote Storage Plugin Framework – integrate new remote storage connectors for remote/distributed KV storage systems.

 • Runtime Plugin Framework – run custom scripts as separate processes alongside LMCache for added functionality.